-I am a third-year doctoral student in the educational psychology program with an emphasis in school psychology.
+I am a doctoral student in the educational psychology program with an emphasis in school psychology.
 I graduated from Presbyterian College in 2014 with a B.S. in Applied Mathematics and a B.A. in Spanish, and I attained my M.A. in Educational Psychology in December 2017.
 Some of my research interests include disparities in accessing early childhood services, cross-cultural comparisons, mental health literacy, and autism spectrum disorders.
 I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with and serve diverse populations.

 Undergraduate Research Assistants

-I am a first-year Biology major and Spanish minor with a pre-medical intent.
+I am a double major in Biology and Psychology emphasizing on neuroscience, and a minor in Spanish.
 I have had experience with children with Autism through volunteer opportunities as well as an internship in a special education pre-k classroom.
 I am very interested in community outreach and have served as a member of the executive board for Special Olympics at UGA for two years.
 I love having the opportunity to research in the realm of Autism, more specifically disparities in accessing special education disability services, as a part of the CAARE lab.
-In the future, I hope to become a pediatrician and serve as a resource to children and families with Autism and other developmental disorders.
+In the future, I hope to become a pediatrician and serve as a resource to children and families with Autism as well as other developmental and intellectual disabilities.